buildout/buildout/README.txt

 - Improved error handling.
 No longer show tracebacks for user errors.

 - Now require a recipe option (and therefore a section) for every part.

+- Expanded the easy_install module API to:

+  - Allow extra paths to be provided

+  - Specify explicit entry points

+  - Specify entry-point arguments

 1.0.0b2
 -------